128technology/docs/docs/config_RBAC.md

 - Create Resource Groups

-A Resource Group is the name that identifies a set of resources.
-Resources and Access Management Roles are assigned to a Resource Group.
+A Resource Group identifies a set of resources.
+One or more Resource Groups are assigned to an Access Management Role.

 - Create Access Management Roles

-An Access Management Role identifies the type of user in a Resource Group; typically named for the role (user or administrator), and some identification of the group (geographical, type of resource, office name, etc.).
+An Access Management Role identifies the type of user - administrator or user.
 Roles are assigned capabilities or actions they can perform; read, write, and provision.
+Provisioning allows users to perform software lifecycle management duties, such as download software, upgrade existing installations, etc.

 After the Access Management Role is created/named, the process is as follows:
 - Assign Cababilities to the Access Management Role.